 If you are thinking about a trip in France, start by making your tastebuds travel with this easy and delicious recipe.
 Y

 Ingredients for 20 French madeleines

 - 3 eggs

-You will need a madeleines pan to realize the famous madeleine hump!
+You will need a madeleine pan to realize the famous madeleine bump!